2026 Myrtle Beach Classic odds, picks: Surprising predictions from golf model that's nailed 17 majors

 The 2026 Myrtle Beach Classic is set to begin on Thursday from Dunes Golf and Beach Club in Myrtle Beach, S.C., serving as a 120-player opposite field event alongside this week's Signature Event.
 There's generally not a lot of star power in opposite-field events, but this one is spiced up a bit as Brooks Koepka is in the field as he continues to work his way back on the PGA Tour following his time with LIV Golf.

-The latest 2026 Myrtle Beach Classic odds via FanDuel list Koepka as the slight favorite at +1500, followed by Davis Thompson at +1600, with Marco Penge (+2000) and Rasmus Hojgaard (+2200) not too far behind.
+The latest 2026 Myrtle Beach Classic odds via FanDuel list Koepka as the slight favorite at +1200, followed by Davis Thompson at +1300, with Rasmus Hojgaard (+2200) up next on the odds board.
 Before locking in any 2026 Myrtle Beach Classic picks, be sure to see the 2026 Myrtle Beach Classic predictions and projected leaderboard from the proven computer model at SportsLine.

 SportsLine's proprietary model, built by DFS pro Mike McClure, simulated every PGA Tour event 10,000 times and reveals golf betting picks that have a history of being extremely profitable.